 Learn How to Be Vegan All the Time

-Whether you’re traveling or staying home, going vegan is more doable than ever, thanks to PETA’s vegan starter kit.
-Click the button below to request a free copy, and gain access to recipes, tips on making the compassionate switch, and so much more.
+Whether in NYC or anywhere else, going vegan is more doable than ever, thanks to PETA’s vegan starter kit.
+Click the button below to request a free copy—and to gain access to recipes, tips on making the compassionate switch, and so much more.